sftcd/etm/etm.md

 provided in Internet protocols.
-Whilst it may superficially seem to be the case that encouraging in-network interception could help with detection of adversarial application behaviours, such a position is clearly mistaken once one notes that adding middleboxes that can themselves be adverserial cannot be a solution to the problem of possibly encountering adversarial code on the network.
-It is also the case that the IETF has rough consensus to provide better, and not weaker, security and privacy, and has maintained that consensus over three decades, despite repeated (and repetitive;-) debates on the topic.
+Whilst it may superficially seem to be the case that encouraging in-network interception could help with detection of adversarial application behaviours, such a position is clearly mistaken once one notes that adding middleboxes that can themselves be adversarial cannot be a solution to the problem of possibly encountering adversarial code on the network.
+It is also the case that the IETF has rough consensus to provide better, and not weaker, security and privacy, which includes confidentiality services.
+The IETF has maintained that consensus over three decades, despite repeated (and repetitive;-) debates on the topic.
 That consensus is represented in [@?RFC2404], BCP 200 [@?RFC1984] and more latterly, the above-mentioned BCP 188 as well as in the numerous RFCs referencing those works.
 The probability that discussion of expanding our threat model leads to a change in that rough consensus seems highly remote.

-It is not clear if the IETF will reach rough consensus on a description of such an expanded threat model, but we further argue that ignoring this aspect of deployed reality may not bode well for Internet protocol development.
+However, it is not clear if the IETF will reach rough consensus on a description of such an expanded threat model.
+We argue that ignoring this aspect of deployed reality may not bode well for Internet protocol development.

 Absent such an expanded threat model, we expect to see more of a mismatch between expectaions and the deployment reality for some Internet protocols.